clburlison/clburlison.com/_posts/2016-01-14-demystify-office2016.md

 >
 > @pbowden -- [source link](https://macadmins.slack.com/archives/microsoft-office/p1452617616007496)

 Normally quotes go at the end however that one was important.
 Go ahead read it again.
-So AutoPkg users the importance of that statement is you need to make sure MS applications are closed when installing updates.
+So AutoPkg users: the importance of that statement is you need to make sure MS applications are closed when installing updates.
 For munki users this means incorporating ``blocking_applications`` arrays in your pkginfos.
 When installing "update" packages (delta or combo) you only need to force one application to be closed per update package.
 However, if you wish to utilize the "SKU-less Installer" package for both fresh machine installs and updates your ``blocking_applications`` will need to make sure all five applications are closed (the example I listed in the munki section covers this).

 EX 1 - Update Packages:

 This applies to the 'Delta' and 'Combo' updates and the 'Standalone Installer' packages.
 If you wish to deploy one of the "updates" your end-users will only need to close the application(s) that are being updated.
 Each update package correlates to one application on the file system.
 IE - Jane has Outlook open but the other O2016 applications closed.
 If your management solution supports unintended installs Word, PowerPoint, Excel, & OneNote could all be updated without bothering Jane.
-However, when it comes time to install Outlook she will need to close the application in order for the installation.
+However, when it comes time to install Outlook she will need to close the application in order for the installation to properly complete.

 **NOTE**: The standalone installer packages currently do not have an AutoPkg recipe.
 Nor do I personally feel a need for them.